Our American Cousin: Lincoln assassination

-During the ensuing laughter, John Wilkes Booth, a famous actor and Confederate sympathizer who was not a member of the play's cast, snuck into Lincoln's box, raised his Derringer pistol, and fatally shot Lincoln in the back of the head.
-Familiar with the play, Booth had chosen that moment in the hope that the audience's laughter would mask the sound of his gunshot.
-Booth then leaped from Lincoln's box onto the stage and made his escape through the back of the theater to a horse he had left waiting in the alley.
+During the ensuing laughter, Booth, a famous actor and Confederate sympathizer who was not part of the play's cast, entered Lincoln's box and fatally shot him in the back of the head.
+Familiar with the play, Booth had chosen that moment so that the audience's laughter would mask the sound of his gunshot.
+Booth then leapt from Lincoln's box onto the stage and made his escape through the back of the theater to a horse he had left waiting in the alley.
 That night, the remainder of the play was suspended.
-To this day, Our American Cousin has never been restaged at Ford's Theatre.

-Popular culture

-In 1862 Charles Kingsley wrote a parody, the "Great Hippocampus Question", in the style of Lord Dundreary, and incorporated parts of this in The Water-Babies published in 1863.
+Another performance eight days later, for the benefit of the investigation into the killing, was the last performance of any play at Ford's Theatre for 103 years.
+Since reopening, the theatre has not restaged Our American Cousin, and has said that it never will.